MarkCotch/pam_usbkey/README.md

 makeusbkey - make a USB Key.
 (Not implemented yet)

 keytemp - Temporarily Places an SSH Key into a user's account (for diagnostics).
   Not needed at this time.
-Currently we only authenticate ALL users against /root/.ssh/authorized_keys .
+Currently we authenticate against ~/.ssh/authorized_keys and if that fails we try against /root/.ssh/authorized_keys .